Frequently Asked Questions

 · Your shipping address

 This Crash Replacement Program is available to US customers only.
-For Giro customers outside of the US, please email us for information on a program that is applicable to you.
+For Giro customers outside of the US, please contact your local distributor or bicycle shop for Crash Replacement availability here

 - Q: How do I know what size I am?